A list of a all the best Lens Hoods, Screen Protectors, Cases, Straps, Thumb Grips, Soft Shutters and more. For the Fuji X100T, X100 and X100s.

 Hard Graft Slide Camera Wrist Strap

 Although more expensive, this is a far superior strap to the other two and is my personal favorite.
 This strap is simply beautiful.
-It’s very well built with a handcrafted feel and is made with some really great leather.
-I wrote up a small review on this strap you can read about –Â Hard Graft Slide Camera Strap Review
+It’s very well-built and has a handcrafted feel.
+It is made with some great leather.
+I wrote up a small review on this strap you can read about – Hard Graft Slide Camera Strap Review

 They’ve been discontinuing a lot of their camera straps.
 Get them while you can.